 Small Businesses & Nonprofits

-Senator Baldwin worked to pass the bipartisan Coronavirus Aid, Relief, and Economic Security (CARES) Act to help provide immediate support for Wisconsin families, workers, schools, small businesses, hospitals and our health care system.
+In December 2020, Senator Baldwin worked to pass the bipartisan Coronavirus Response and Relief Supplemental Appropriations Act of 2021 to help provide continued support for Wisconsin small businesses, workers and families.
 This action by Congress is another strong step forward to help Wisconsin meet the challenges we face.
-We are all in this together, and Senator Baldwin will continue her work across party lines to take additional steps to get through this public health crisis, stabilize our economy, and help us all move forward.
+We are all in this together, and Senator Baldwin will continue her work across party lines to provide federal support to Wisconsin that business owners, working families, our state, and local communities need to overcome this deadly pandemic and build back better.

 Struggling to get started?
 The following questions might help point you in the right direction.
 Do you need:

 - A quick infusion of a smaller amount of cash to cover you right now?
-You might want to look into an Emergency Economic Injury Loan or Grant.
-SBA has resumed processing EIDL applications that were submitted before the portal stopped accepting new applications on April 15 and will be processing these applications on a first-come, first-served basis.
-SBA will begin accepting new Economic Injury Disaster Loan (EIDL) and EIDL Advance applications on June 15, 2020.
+You might want to look into an Economic Injury Disaster Loan or Grant

 - Just some quality, free counseling to help you navigate this uncertain economic time?
-The resource partners might be your best bet.
+SBA resource partners might be your best bet

 - Information on SBA resources in additional languages?
 Please click here